CABLE PULLEY ASSEMBLY

 - Contains a smooth wheel which allows the cable to move freely

-- Compatible with bot SRAM and Sturmey Archer
+- Compatible with both SRAM and Sturmey Archer bikes

 FREE SHIPPING ON ALL PARTS & ACCESSORIES ORDERS OVER $150